Colorectal Cancer: What to Know

 What increases the risk?

-• Having certain hereditary conditions, such as:
+• You have certain health problems, such as:

 • Lynch syndrome.